 Although a lot of progress has been made with the rollout of several vaccines to prevent transmission of COVID-19, skepticism towards the vaccine’s effectiveness and a general mistrust of others to actively go get the vaccine prevents people from resuming their normal routines.
 According to Bankrate’s survey on the post-pandemic economy, 25% of respondents still plan on avoiding local restaurants and businesses even after they’ve been vaccinated.

 Addressing all of these concerns while providing proven protection against SARS-CoV-2 is achievable with Pyure Dynamic Protection®.
 Tested in a real-life environment, Pyure reduced airborne SARS-CoV-2 by 99% in 20 minutes and surface-bound SARS-CoV-2 was reduced by 99% in one hour.
-Unlike conventional air purifiers, Pyure sanitizes both porous and non-porous surfaces and eliminates mold, mildew and odors.
+Unlike conventional air purifiers, Pyure sanitizes hard surfaces and eliminates mold, mildew and odors.

 Consumers look to businesses to uphold the highest standards of building protocols and policies to provide a safe, welcoming environment to spend time in.
 Taking a proactive approach to safely reopening a business could include exploring third-party health and safety certifications.